Laiteux/Milky/README.md

-string Unescape(string text); // Converts any escaped characters in the input string. string EncodeBase64(string text); // Converts a string to its equivalent representation that is encoded with base-64. string DecodeBase64(string text); // Converts a string to its equivalent base-64 decoded. int CountOccurences(string text, string find); // Returns the amount of occurences in a string
+string Unescape(string text); // Converts any escaped characters in the input string. string EncodeBase64(string text); // Converts a string to its equivalent representation that is encoded with base-64. string DecodeBase64(string text); // Converts a string to its equivalent base-64 decoded. int CountOccurrences(string text, string find); // Returns the amount of found occurrences in a string
 ```

 #### User